Dwork families and $\mathcal{D}$-modules: Introduction

-In the $p$-adic setting, a significative part of the work is done referring to Dwork's classical methods of $p$-adic analysis.
-We can cite \cite{Kl}, giving the expression of the matrix of the associated integrable Gauss-Manin connection using a mixture of rigid, Monsky-Washnitzer and Dwork's cohomologies, or \cite{Yu}, studying the variation of the unit root of the original Dwork family, also with techniques going back to Dwork with a touch of crystalline cohomology.
+In the $p$-adic setting, a significative part of the work is carried out referring to Dwork's classical methods of $p$-adic analysis.
+We can cite \cite{Kl}, giving the expression of the matrix of the associated integrable Gauss-Manin connection using a mixture of rigid and Monsky-Washnitzer cohomology theories and Dwork's techniques, or \cite{Yu}, studying the variation of the unit root of the original Dwork family, also with methods going back to Dwork with a touch of crystalline cohomology.

-Over the complex numbers, we have a different approach, computational but still \textit{à la} Dwork-Katz, in \cite{Sal}.
-Also Yu and Katz, in their papers above referred, treat the complex setting, respectively, by finding an horizontal section to the connection, and expressing the same invariant part of the Gauss-Manin cohomology issued in this paper in terms of hypergeometric $\DD$-modules using analytical transcendental methods.
+Over the complex numbers, we have a different approach, computational but still after Dwork and Katz, in \cite{Sal}.
+Also Yu and Katz treat this setting in their respective papers \cite{Yu} and \cite{KaAnother} above referred to.
+The former finds an horizontal section of the Gauss-Manin connection, whereas the latter expresses the same invariant part of the Gauss-Manin cohomologies issued in this paper in terms of hypergeometric $\cD$-modules using analytical transcendental methods.

-In this paper we deal with that last problem, but in a purely algebraic way by using the power of the theory of $\DD$-modules over any algebraically closed field of characteristic zero.
+In this paper we deal with that last problem, but in a purely algebraic way by using the power of the theory of $\cD$-modules over any algebraically closed field of characteristic zero.
 This work can be seen as a first step in two directions.
-Namely, one is finding, as Katz and Kloosterman do in their papers but in an algebraic way as here, the expression of the whole Gauss-Manin cohomology of a Dwork family.
-The second is the extension of this work to the $p$-adic world, with the help of a good theory of $p$-adic cohomology.
-The ongoing works in that sense (cf. \cite{AbeCaro} or \cite{MebConstr}) seem quite promising.
+Namely, one is finding, as Katz and Kloosterman do in their papers but in an algebraic way as in the present paper, the expression of all the Gauss-Manin cohomologies of a Dwork family, not only some invariant part.
+The second is the extension of this work to the $p$-adic world, with the help of a good theory of $p$-adic cohomology (cf. \cite{AbeCaro} or \cite{MebConstr} to see the two existing approaches).

+Before ending this introduction, let us introduce a couple of conventions.
+An algebraic variety, or just variety, will mean for us a separated, finite type, equidimensional scheme over $\kk$, reducible or not.
+We will denote by $\pi_i$ the $i$-th canonical projection from a product, and by $\pi_X$ the projection to a point from any variety $X$.